react-navigation/react-navigation.github.io/docs/getting-started.md

 ---
 id: getting-started
-title: Getting Started with StackNavigator
-sidebar_label: Getting Started with StackNavigator
+title: Hello React Navigation
+sidebar_label: Hello React Navigation
 ---

-To get started using React Navigation we will create a simple `StackNavigator`.
+In a web browser, you can link to different pages using an anchor (`<a>`) tag.
+When the user clicks on a link, the URL is pushed to the browser history stack.
+When the user presses the back button, the browser pops the item from the top of the history stack, so the active page is now the previously visited page.
+React Native doesn't have a built-in idea of a global history stack like a web browser does -- this is where React Naviation enters the story.

-`StackNavigator` provides a way for your app to transition between screens and keep track of navigation history.
-If your app uses only one `StackNavigator` then it is conceptually similar to how a browser handles your navigation state: when you visit a new page, it gets pushed to the history stack, and when you press back, the most recent item is "popped" off of the stack and the page you were on before it is now active.
-A key difference is that React Navigation's `StackNavigator` provides the gestures and animations that you would expect on Android and iOS when navigating between routes in the stack.
+React Navigation's `StackNavigator` provides a way for your app to transition between screens and manage navigation history.
+If your app uses only one `StackNavigator` then it is conceptually similar to how a  web browser handles navigation state - your app pushes and pops items from the navigation stack as users interact with the it, and this results in the user seeing different screens.
+A key difference between how this works in a web browser and in React Navigation is that React Navigation's `StackNavigator` provides the gestures and animations that you would expect on Android and iOS when navigating between routes in the stack.

+All we need to get started using React Navigation is a `StackNavigator`.

 ## Creating a StackNavigator

 `StackNavigator` is a function that returns a React component.
-It takes _a route configuration object_ and, optionally, _an options object_ (we omit this below).
-Because it returns a React component, we can export it directly from App.js to be used as our App's root component.
+It takes _a route configuration object_ and, optionally, _an options object_ (we omit this below, for now).
+Because the `StackNavigator` function returns a React component, we can export it directly from `App.js` to be used as our App's root component.

 ```javascript
 // In App.js in a new project